lens-protocol/LIPs/supported-standards/lens-metadata-standards/publication/livestream/README.md

 # Live stream

-This holds all the standards related to the `LIVE_STREAM` publication focus.
+This holds all the standards related to the `LIVESTREAM` publication focus.

 ## Table of Contents